 |Title||Start Date & Time||End Date & Time|

-This tutorial will help you review your migrated Desire2Learn (D2L) content in Canvas.
+This page will help you review your migrated Desire2Learn (D2L) content in Canvas.
 Below you will find instructions detailing the review process.

 It might be helpful to consult our Tool Comparison Chart for D2L and Canvas before you begin.

 Once you review the migrated content, you can copy the content from your migrated course into a course you will be teaching in an upcoming semester.

 News Items in D2L will be migrated to the “Announcements” tool in Canvas.
 You can find Announcements in the Course Navigation on the left-hand side.
 With a scroll and a few clicks, you can show announcements on your course home page, similar to how they were displayed in D2L.
 If you’ve attached files to news items in D2L, those attachments are imported but not attached to their original location anymore.
 You will need to reattach the files.

 In Canvas, an Assignment is defined as any item to which a grade is assigned.
 This can include paper submissions from students, quizzes, and discussion posts.
 Items that you would like to appear in the Gradebook must be added as an Assignment in Canvas.

 Assignment Groups in Canvas are the equivalent of Grade Categories in D2L.
 Grade items that were not in Categories in D2L and Grade Items that were unpublished or inactive have been automatically placed in the Imported Assignment Group in Canvas.
 Please review these items.
 If you will need them for your course, publish them and move them to the appropriate category.
 If they are unnecessary, delete them.

 There may be duplicate items listed in Assignments for Dropbox folders that had no grade associated with them in D2L.
 Delete these duplicates and ensure that remaining assignments are set to the “Online” submission type with the “File Upload” box checked.
 Additional Assignment Groups may have been created to accommodate these folders.
 Remove these assignment groups.